Veridise/veridise-docs/orca/user_guide/v/by_example/aggregate_properties.md

 The first new aspect of this spec you may notice is the target: `token.*`.
 [V] allows wildcards to be used in targets, both in the form shown here and in the form of a standalone wildcard `*`.
 Here, `token.*` refers to any transactions within `MyVToken` called on `token`.
 When there are multiple deployed contracts, the target `*` refers to any transaction over any deployed contract.
 In this spec, we could also use `*` as the target if we want to check the property across transactions over all deployed contracts.

 The second new feature showcased in this spec is the `fsum` macro. `fsum` is used to sum over expressions evaluated at multiple previous points in the transaction sequence.
 The first argument, enclosed in `{}` is a syntactic argument -- the `target` of the `fsum`.
 The second argument, enclosed in `()` is an expression to be evaluated at each previous blockchain state whose corresponding transaction matches the `target`.
 Specifically, the result of `fsum{target}(expr)` is the sum of all `expr` evaluated at each point along the preceding transaction sequence that matches the `target`.
 Framed another way, `fsum` can be thought of as applying a filter, map, and fold:
 1. First, filter the sequence of previous blockchain states (_including the current state_) based on the input `target`.
-Note that these are the states _after_ the `target` transaction was executed.
+Note that these are the states _after_ the `target` transaction was successfully executed.
 2. Next, map each blockchain state to the evaluation of `expr` over that state. `expr` may reference state variables, `public view` transactions, or transaction arguments.
 3. Finally, sum all resulting evaluations of `expr`.